MartinFortuna/mrw-restaurant/README.md

 ## **Design**

 The website is fully responsive and designed with an easy access hamburger menu to make nagivation intuitive, the login button button will be replaced by a login icon so that the device stays reponsive on very small screens.
-As for the colors, I decided to use Bootstrap's dark background along with it's warning yellow across the website for consistency.
+As for the colors, I decided to use Bootstrap's dark background along with it's warning yellow across the website for consistency and pleasing colors. [ Au revoir Bistrot colors](docs/screenshots/colors.png)

 ### App structure: